harishk5694/AppiumFramework/README.md

-## Page Object Pattern with TestNg based datadriven framework for testing android devices using UiAutomator2 framework.
+## Page Object Pattern with TestNg based datadriven framework for testing mobile applications

 ## Pre Requisite:
 1. Download and install Java (JDK-> 1.8 and higher) and set path of jdk and bin folder